siemens/jailhouse/Documentation/pyjailhouse.md

 **Boilerplate code, with sys.path[0] warning**

 `
+# Imports from directory containing this must be done before the following
 sys.path[0] = os.path.dirname(os.path.abspath(__file__)) + ""
-from pyjailhouse import
+from pyjailhouse import *
-# Imports from directory containing this must be done above
-# import statement, see python documentation on sys.path[0]
 `